dickeyy/spotify-playlist-syncer/README.md

 - Make sure your Spotify app has the redirect URI set to `http://localhost:8080/callback`
 - The master playlist should be writable by your account
 - The program requires an internet connection for authentication and API calls
+- When running in Docker, the OAuth callback will work as long as port 8080 is properly exposed